ah-afshin/generative_digit_clustering/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Now you can train a model in `train_autoencoder.py`, just create an instance of model class, get data ready and call the train function related to your model, e.g:
+You can train a model using `train_autoencoder.py`, simply create an instance of model class, get data ready and call the train function related to your model, e.g:
 ```python
 model = SemiSupervisedAutoEncoderMNIST()
 train_dl, _ = get_data_loader(B)